Faculty

 My research centers on the nanoscale patterns that develop spontaneously when a solid surface is bombarded with a broad ion beam.
 These patterns include ordered arrays of nanodots and surface ripples with wavelengths as short as 10 nm.
 From a more mathematical standpoint, I study self-organization in systems driven far from equilibrium as well as solitons and shockwaves.

-Samuel Brewer / Assistant Professor
+Samuel Brewer / Associate Professor

 Phone: (970) 491-6647